 UPDATED in June 2018 

 Google measure hundreds of elements of your website, and it’s computerised algorithm uses filters to gauge the quality of each page it can find for each possible search.

-Think of them as a series of trapdoors, waiting to catch you if you exceed any of the arbitrary limits Google consider to represent the ideal page.
+Think of them as a series of trapdoors, waiting to catch you if you exceed any of the arbitrary limits Google consider to represent the upper and lower acceptable limits within an ideal page.

 A perfect page requires the right variations of relevant terms and phrases in the right places.
 If you have too few, then your page will lack suitable relevance and you won’t rank very highly.